shiye21/shiye21.github.io/_pages/about.md

 - **Ph.D.
 Students**
   + Bikang Pan: B.E. at ShanghaiTech University.
   + Shutong Ding: B.E. at Fuzhou University.
-  + Jiebao Zhang (jointly with Prof Haoyu Wang): M.S. at Yunnan University.
+  + Jiebao Zhang: M.S. at Yunnan University.
 - **Master Students**
   + Xinru Xu: B.E. at ShanghaiTech University.
   + Tianyu Cui: B.S. at the University of Science and Technology of China.
   + Jiangnan Tang: B.E. at Beijing University of Posts and Telecommunications.
   + Lingxiao Yang: B.E. at Northeastern University.
   + Haoyu Yan: B.E. at Wuhan University of Technology.